TotoWang-hhh/tk-experiments/README.md

 This item is inspired from NestedToplevel in tkintertools.
 This item creates a fake nested window based on tkinter.Frame, which is cross-platform and customizable.

 ### Transparent Window
 This item creates a transparent window in tkinter.
-In Windows uses the -transparentcolor attributes, and it can change the color.
-In macOS uses the -transparent attributes.
+On Windows the program uses the `-transparentcolor` attribute, and changes the color from time to time.
+On macOS it uses the `-transparent` attribute.